 Visit the San Miguel County Website for a current list of vaccine clinics, testing options, and what to do if you are sick or exposed.

-There is currently no federal or state guidance which requires COVID vaccination for school attendance, nor is there federal or state guidance which requires us to collect information on which students have been vaccinated for COVID (or not).
+There is currently no federal or state guidance that requires COVID-19 vaccination for school attendance, nor is there federal or state guidance that requires us to collect information on which students have been vaccinated for COVID-19 (or not).
 Based on that, we have no plans to monitor the vaccination status of students.
 If SMCPH requires this information as part of contact tracing they might request it, and if state or federal guidelines change to require COVID vaccinations or to require vaccination status then we will comply as required.

-Based on studies from 2020-2021 school year, CDC recommends schools maintain at least 3 feet of physical distance between students within classrooms, combined with indoor mask wearing to reduce transmission risk.
-The District has configured its classes, common areas and cafeterias so that whenever possible we maintain a physical distance of 3 feet.
+Based on studies from the 2020-2021 school year, the CDC recommends schools maintain at least 3 feet of physical distance between students within classrooms, combined with indoor mask-wearing to reduce transmission risk.
+The District has configured its classes, common areas, and cafeterias so that whenever possible we maintain a physical distance of 3 feet.

 A distance of at least 6 feet is recommended between students and teachers/staff, and between teachers/staff who are not fully vaccinated.
 Mask use by all students, teachers, staff, and visitors is particularly important when physical distance cannot be maintained.